-Celebrate the holidays and Québécois cuisine at the same time!
-There is no mentioning traditional terroir cuisine without naming Au Pied de Cochon.
-Specializing in foie gras (duck liver), Chef Picard’s team celebrates this local delicacy and export while featuring Québec ingredients and tradition on their menu.
-Check out the ultra-casual Québécois diner La Binerie.
-Located in the Plateau, this spot is charming with its counter dining, serving traditional meat and fish pie and famous “pouding-chômeur” – Québécois-style bread pudding.
+Toast the holidays and try Québécois cuisine at the same time!
+You can’t talk about traditional terroir cuisine without naming Au Pied de Cochon.
+Specializing in foie gras (duck liver), Chef Picard’s team celebrates this local delicacy and export product while featuring other Québec ingredients and traditions on their menu.
+Another option is the ultra-casual Québécois diner La Binerie Mont-Royal.
+Located in the Plateau, this charming spot offers counter dining and serves traditional meat or fish pie, and famous “pouding chômeur” – Québécois-style bread pudding.

 The holiday season doesn’t have to be about indulgence and excess.
 Here are some places that serve lighter fare instead of heavy holiday meals.
 Invitation V is one of the city’s most popular vegan bistros, with an eclectic menu inspired by Chef Kelvin’s international travels.
 Lola Rosa’s slogan is “the vegetarian restaurant preferred by non-vegetarians.”
 It’s a big claim to entice meat-eaters over to the veggie side.
 They have two locations that serve vegetarian and vegan dishes – don’t miss out on the vegetarian poutine!
 Get your fill of greens at Mandy’s, Montréal’s premiere gourmet salad bar.
 With 18 different signature salads, as well as build-your-own bowls, the options are endless.
 Another great vegetarian spot is LOV, which offers the “taste of well-being without compromise” with its gourmand plant-based menu.
 Visit any one of its four locations across the city.